Community of Caring

 · The Aspen Mine Center Book Exchange Library

 Again, people in the community generously donate reading and viewing material of all kinds to the Book Exchange.
 Children’s books, fiction and non-fiction literature, magazines, and DVD movies abound in the center.
 As materials come in, the public is encouraged and welcome to take their chosen subject home with them.
-The ebb and flow of this is a constant exchange of “green” activity.
-There is never a fee for this service.
+The ebb and flow of this is a constant exchange of recycling activity.

 · Pioneers in Public Service & Philanthropy (formerly EPYCS) & City of Cripple Creek Community Allocation Project